-Members of the media were invited out today to see a significant archaeological dig at the site of the new Lake Barkley Bridge in Canton.
+Members of the media were invited to see a significant archaeological dig at the site of the new Lake Barkley Bridge in Canton.
 Having an interest in archaeology and history myself, I made a special point to attend this question and answer session with local and state archaeologists.

 Bridges at both Kentucky Lake and Lake Barkley along US 68 are in the process of getting replaced.
 The existing structures are pushing 85 years old and are way past their prime.

 State law requires archaeology research at road construction projects.
 In October 2014, a significant ancient site was found at Canton on the east end of the Lake Barkley bridge project.

 At my arrival, I found students from area universities working at the site.
 I spoke with Michael Loughlin, project archaeologist at the University of Kentucky, about the significance of the site.